stechstudio/laravel-zipstream/README.md

 ## Customize the internal zip path for a file

-By default any files you add will be stored in the root of the zip, with their original filenames.
+By default, any files you add will be stored in the root of the zip, with their original filenames.

-You can customize the filename and even create subfolders within the zip by providing your files array with key/value pairs:
+You can customize the filename and even create sub-folders within the zip by providing your files array with key/value pairs:

 ```php
 Zip::create("package.zip", [